Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 ## Mint

 The creation of new coins.
 Minting is the opposite of burning.
-The Daodiseo protocol burns Luna to mint Daodiseo stablecoins and vice versa.
+The Daodiseo protocol burns Odis to mint Daodiseo stablecoins and vice versa.

 ## Miss